-However, an administrator can delegate authorization to manage trusted policy.
-The administration of policies can therefore be decentralised by delegating trust to users of the Authorization Policy Manager.
+However, an administrator can delegate authorization to manage trusted rules.
+The administration of rules can therefore be decentralised by delegating trust to users of the Authorization Policy Manager.

-The ViewDS XACML framework provides two ways of delegating trust:
+Access Sentinel provides two ways to delegate trust:

-- Evaluation-time delegation - · Composition-time delegation
+- Evaluation-time delegation - Composition-time delegation